redux-saga/redux-saga/docs/api/README.md

   // query the state using the exported selector const cart = yield select(getCart)

-  // ... call some Api endpoint then dispatch a success/error action }
+  // ... call some API endpoint then dispatch a success/error action }

 export default function* rootSaga() {
-  while(true) {
+  while (true) {
     yield take('CHECKOUT_REQUEST')
     yield fork(checkout)
   }
 }
 ```

-`checkout` can get the needed information directly by using
+`checkout` can get the needed information directly by using `select(getCart)`.
-`select(getCart)`.
 The Saga is coupled only with the `getCart` selector.
-If we have
-many Sagas (or React Components) that needs to access the `cart` slice, they will all be
-coupled to the same function `getCart`.
-And if we now change the state shape, we need only
-to update `getCart`.
+If we have many Sagas (or React Components) that needs to access the `cart` slice, they will all be coupled to the same function `getCart`.
+And if we now change the state shape, we need only to update `getCart`.

 ### `actionChannel(pattern, [buffer])`

 Creates an effect that instructs the middleware to queue the actions matching `pattern` using an event channel.
-Optionally you can provide a buffer
-to control buffering of the queued actions.
+Optionally, you can provide a buffer to control buffering of the queued actions.

 `pattern:` - see API for `take(pattern)`
 `buffer: Buffer` - a [Buffer](#buffer) object